 In the Nuclear Medicine department your child will need to lie down on the scanning bed on their back.
 We may use Velcro straps to keep your child still.
 The scanner will be positioned close to their abdomen.

 We will then administer a radioactive tracer through the cannula needle.
-The scan will begin immediately and takes approximately 1 hour.
+The scan will begin immediately and takes up to 2 hours.
 Your child will need to keep very still during the scan.
+Occasionally it may be necessary to perform additional scans later that day or the following day.
+We will inform you after the first scan if this is necessary.
 We do not expect any adverse reactions to the tracer injection.